richardm8888/geolite/README.md

 # GeoLite API

-This application utilises the GeoLite Country database to return the country of a supplier IP address.
+This application utilises the GeoLite Country database to return the country of a supplied IP address.

 ## Minimum Requirements

 * php 5.5
 * mysql 14.14
 * composer
+* curl

 ## Installation